So, you’re thinking of starting your own boudoir photography business. I know the feeling.

 My 3 Different Model Releases

-Most boudoir photographers have only one type of model release (the all or nothing kind) and I think this is a mistake.
+Most boudoir photographers have only one type of model release (the all or nothing kind) and I think that is a mistake.

 Personally, I have three variations on roughly the same release because you’re going to encounter basically three different types of women with regard to having their photos displayed publicly.